January 4, 2018

 Dividend investing in Australia, can potentially allow you to retire on a juicy income stream which is very low tax, or even tax-free!

 I’m not saying it’s a perfect strategy.
 But I am saying, it makes a lot of sense for our situation (and likely many others too).
 Most importantly, there’s no need to sell-off shares for income during retirement – something I’m not a fan of, as I outlined in this article.

 Dividend investing may not be for you.
 And that’s OK.
 We all need to choose an approach we’re comfortable with.

 But I hope this makes my thinking more clear.
-And why I favour dividend investing – which is really just investing, but with a dividend focus.
+And why I favour dividend investing – which is really just investing, but with an income focus.
 I don’t see much of this discussion by other bloggers, so I wanted to share my thoughts.

 Maybe it’s just me, but I feel as though owning 100-200+ different businesses in Australia – through LICs or an Index Fund is reasonably diversified.
 And with much higher dividend yields here, plus the benefit of franking credits, the income is just too good to pass up.